Mastering Your Brain for Greater Personal Development

-Learn why your brain doesn't like change and how you can overcome this.
+Self-awareness is essential to personal development.
+Learn why your brain doesn't like change and what you can do about it.

 The amazing thing about us humans is that we are able to engage in metacognition (thinking about our own thinking), which gives us this thing called will power.